Why is there controversy over Common Core?

 Is Common Core here to stay?

 Some local leaders say yes, that there is not enough support at the federal and/or state levels of government to force an end to the Common Core standards.
-But there has been backtracking on education reforms at both levels.

-President Barack Obama in 2015 authorized returning control of how to improve troubled schools and districts to states and local systems.
+Former President Barack Obama in 2015 authorized returning control of how to improve troubled schools and districts to states and local systems.

 In New York, the Board of Regents has modified its stances.
 In past years, a majority of board members enthusiastically supported higher academic standards and other reforms, but now there is a growing reluctance.
 Betty Rosa’s selection as Regents chancellor in March 2016 marked a dramatic shift in tone for the 17-member panel.

 Activists say they will continue their campaign and the state cannot ignore the large number of test refusals.
-Their slogan in 2016 is “Nothing has changed. #Optout 2016”

 –Compiled by Joie Tyrrell